HasangerGames/survivreloaded-server/README.md

 ## FAQ

 ### Is this a surviv.io clone?
 No. It's an open-source server hosting the original client.
-In other words, it's the original surviv.io, just hosted by a different server.
+In other words, it's the original game, just hosted by a different server.

 ### Why this project?
 I created Surviv Reloaded to preserve surviv.io after its shutdown.